The Outreach School

 The University of Wyoming continues its efforts to comply with state authorization regulations.

 The Higher Education Act and current state authorization regulations impact the admission of out-of-state students in the University’s distance education programs.
-At this time, the University of Wyoming will not be admitting distance education students from the following states: Alabama, Maryland, and Massachusetts.
+At this time, the University of Wyoming will not be admitting distance education students from the following state: Massachusetts.

 Students cannot complete a clinical or internship in: Kentucky, Massachusetts or North Carolina.